Molodos/ElegooNeptuneThumbnails/README.md

 > identify the printer model

 1) Download:
-    - Option A:
+    - Option A (newest version):
       From [GitHub](https://github.com/Molodos/ElegooNeptuneThumbnails/releases/latest/download/ElegooNeptuneThumbnails.curapackage)
       and drag the `.curapackage` file into the Cura window (like onto the build plate) <img src="images/cura_drag_plugin.png" width="400">
-    - Option B: Install
-      from [Cura marketplace](https://marketplace.ultimaker.com/app/cura/plugins/molodos/ElegooNeptune3Thumbnails)
+    - Option B (version could be outdated because review of Ultimaker takes some time): Install from [Cura marketplace](https://marketplace.ultimaker.com/app/cura/plugins/molodos/ElegooNeptune3Thumbnails)
 2) Restart Cura
 3) Configure the plugin as shown in [Usage](#usage)